We extend warm greetings to those who are new to the Guild, and gratitude

 at the NAC), Michael Kahn (in 2007

-as part of a special year-long "Shakespeare in Washington" celebration
+as part of a special "Shakespeare in Washington" celebration

 hosted by Ambassador Sir David Manning